Top Christian broadcaster fighting government demand for 'public shaming rule' * WorldNetDaily * by Bob Unruh

 He explained his hiring would be managed by “a quota” system should the rule advance.

-Others who have brought similar concerns include the National Religious Broadcasters, the AFA Family Association and the Texas Association of Broadcasters, and those disputes now are pending before the 5th Circuit.
+Others who have brought similar concerns include the National Religious Broadcasters, the American Family Association and the Texas Association of Broadcasters, and those disputes now are pending before the 5th Circuit.

 Atkinson explained his organization’s contentions go one step further than objecting to the rule by questioning whether the FCC has the authority, without congressional approval, to make such demands.

-It’s a common theme of federal bureaucracies to establish requirements and issue demands even if such authority from Congress is not clear.
+It’s a common theme of federal bureaucracies to establish requirements and issue demands, even if such authority from Congress is not clear.

-For instance, the feds tried to ban an Idaho couple from building on their residential lot because its bureaucrats claimed it was a wetlands even though it was a typical suburban lot and not a waterway.
+For instance, the feds tried to ban an Idaho couple from building on their residential lot because federal bureaucrats claimed it was a wetlands, even though it was a typical suburban lot and not a waterway.

 The Supreme Court eventually blocked that agenda.